rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/Readme.md

 In this tutorial we will learn how to refactor a component written in imperative style to a fully reactive implementation.

-To setup the project locally run following steps:
+To set up the project locally run following steps:

 - `git clone https://github.com/rx-angular/rx-angular.git rx-angular`
 - `cd rx-angular`